AdobeDocs/commerce-operations.en/help/configuration/cli/set-configuration-values.md

 ### Set configuration values that cannot be edited in the Admin

-If you use the `--lock-env`  option as follows, the command saves the configuration value in `<Commerce base dir>/app/etc/env.php` and disables the field for editing this value in Admin.
+If you use the `--lock-env`  option as follows, the command saves the configuration value in `<Commerce base dir>/app/etc/env.php` and disables the field for editing this value in the Admin.

 ```bash
 bin/magento config:set --lock-env --scope=stores --scope-code=default web/unsecure/base_url http://example3.com